walunjaniket/customer-churn-survival-analysis/README.md

 5. Run Project 2 - Customer Churn Survival Analysis.ipynb to reproduce the results.

-6. (Optional) Launch the interactive dashboard from the last notebook cell.
+6. (Optional) Launch the interactive dashboard from a separate Streamlit Dashboard file from the root directory of this repo.
    ```bash
    git clone https://github.com/walunjaniket/customer-churn-survival-analysis.git